• Skip to primary navigation

-There is such a contradiction in being a highly sensitive person and being an extrovert.
+There is such a contradiction to being a highly sensitive person and being an extrovert.
 If there are ever two opposite states, then this is exactly it!

 Highly sensitive people make up about 15-20% of the population and you can read some of my other posts on the trait of being a highly sensitive person here and here.